 - A Medical doctor (MD)

 Consistent treatment from a qualified physician ensures your medical records contain sufficient information for the SSA to evaluate your claim.
 Recent medical records can prevent the SSA from ordering a consultative examination (CE) by a contracted physician.

-Thorough records can also provide clear evidence of how your DDD limits or prevents you from performing standard job functions.
+Thorough records can also provide clear evidence of how your degenerative disc disease (DDD) limits or prevents you from performing standard job functions.

 Work Closely with Your Doctor to Obtain a Formal Diagnosis of Degenerative Disc Disease and Record Work Limitations Due to DDD

 While finding the root cause of back problems can be a long and frustrating process, the SSA needs to see a formal diagnosis in order to grant benefits.
-The DDD disability listing in the Blue Book requires your condition causes one of the following:
+The degenerative disc disease (DDD) disability listing in the Blue Book requires your condition causes one of the following:

 - Nerve root compression

 You may be able to meet the SSA’s degenerative disc disease (DDD) listing, or you may have to prove through a “residual functional capacity” (RFC) analysis that your back issues prevent you from working.
 Either way, it is best to have your symptoms and resulting limitations well defined.

 Your doctor is an invaluable resource in documenting your limitations and accurately reflecting your work restrictions.

 Collect Other Documentation Supporting Disability Due to Degenerative Disc Disease, Because You May Need It